 - You are an individual, group, community, or representative

-- You have been or potentially will be negatively affected by a project financed by the FMO or DEG.
+- You have been or potentially will be negatively affected by a project financed by Proparco, DEG, or FMO.

 Accountability Counsel is working with partners to ensure that the Independent Complaints Mechanism (ICM) is accessible and effective.